Livestock Per Capita Fees

 Per capita fees are per-head fees charged on livestock.
 Authorized by Montana Code Annotated 15-24-921, per capita fees are assessed on "all poultry and bees, all swine three months of age or older, and all other livestock nine months of age or older."
 The fees help fund the department's animal health programs, brands enforcement, theft investigation and recovery, and predator control.

 Per capita fees are user-generated, and are an important component of the department's budget.
-The fees generated $4.4 million in 2013, or about 40 percent of the department's legislatively approved budget.
 Other user-generated fees are derived from brand enforcement, lab testing and milk inspection fees.
-Overall, user-generated fees account for about three-quarters of the department's annual budget, with the remainder coming from state (about 12 percent) and federal (about 15 percent) funds.
+Overall, user-generated fees account for about three-quarters of the department's annual budget, with the remainder coming from state general fund and federal funds.

 Everyone benefits from programs funded by per capita fees.
 Livestock producers benefit from programs to monitor animal health, monitor and restrict livestock imports, track animal movements, prevent and investigate livestock theft, and manage predators.
 The general public benefits from programs that prevent the spread of animal diseases to humans.